carch-org/docs/docs/getting-started/introduction.md

 <img src="https://img.icons8.com/?size=80&id=vSx5PNyFqTTo&format=png" width="50" />

 - **Essential Package Installation**
-  *Quickly install a variety of daily-use applications, such as file managers, browsers, text editors, and more.*
+  *Quickly install a variety of daily use applications, such as file managers, browsers, text editors, and more.*

 - **Development Environment Setup**
-  *Easily set up popular development tools like VS Code, Cursor, Vim, and Neovim — all ready to use out of the box.*
+  *Easily set up popular development tools like VS Code, Cursor, Vim, and Neovim all ready to use out of the box.*

 - **Preconfigured Configurations**
-  *Apply ready-made setups for key tools and applications, including:*
+  *Apply ready made setups for key tools and applications, including:*

   - *Terminals like Kitty and Alacritty.*
   - *Neovim with custom themes and plugins.*

-  **All configurations are crafted and tested to provide a seamless experience—just select and run, and you're good to go!**
+  **All configurations are crafted and tested to provide a seamless experience just select and run, and you're good to go!**

 - **Window Manager Installation**
   *Install and configure popular window managers such as DWM, Hyprland, i3, and Sway, with more on the way in future updates.*